doggy8088/angular-extension-pack/README.md

 - [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
     - This a MUST extension for your Angular development.
-    - It provide a rich editing experience for Angular templates such as IntelliSense (Completions lists), Quick info, Go to definition ( `F12` ) and AOT Diagnostic messages.
+    - It provides a rich editing experience for Angular templates such as IntelliSense (Completions lists), Quick info, Go to definition ( `F12` ) and AOT Diagnostic messages.
 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)
-    - This might broken something in the JS/TS file.
+    - This might break something in the JS/TS file.
 So I prefer to turn on **html** and **xml** only.
         ```
         "auto-rename-tag.activationOnLanguage": [
                 "html",